Art Journaling Session: Crackling Campfire

 GoldenVallejoDecoArt2StepVecchi

 I love a decent crackle effect, but it’s a notoriously difficult thing to get ‘right’ and nigh on impossible to get the same results every time.
-I noticed I have collected a number of different crackle effect mediums over time and thought it was time to do a side by side trial.
+I noticed I have collected many different crackle effect mediums over time, and thought it was time to do a side-by-side trial.

 Continue reading